nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 ## What to Expect After Install

 - **Brand New Interface**
-    A completely redesigned UI across the app and watchOS—clean, modern, and easier to use.
+    A completely redesigned UI across the app, including the Watch app — clean, modern, and easier to use.
 Learn more in the [User Interface Walk-Through](../../usage/interface.md).
 - **All-New Onboarding**
     Step-by-step setup for new and returning users with smart defaults and safety checks. ***All users* will need to complete the new Onboarding Wizard after upgrading**.
 Learn more in the [New User Setup Guide](../new-user-setup.md).
 - **Rewritten Backend & Data Storage**